8.0 Products & Supplies

 If you’re needing larger quantities for, say, commercial use, it’s worth seeking more specialist providers and suppliers of just cleaning products, to not only receive the best rates and deals, but more specialised types as well.

 8.4 Non-Animal Tested

-In terms of which cleaning products are not tested on animals, then these are products that have not involved animals in their testing process, and becoming more of an important aspect to consider for both actual cleaners and the end user.
+In terms of which cleaning products are not tested on animals, these are products that have not involved animals in their testing process, and are becoming more of an important aspect to consider for both actual cleaners and the end user.

 Although labels should state this, you need to then research actual products online to make sure they are accurate claims and read any reviews of them.

 8.5 The Best Ones

 When you’re looking at which cleaning solutions, supplies, or products work best, the issue is knowing how to define the best ones, often boiling down to the best value for money in terms of cheapest price and most effective use.
 Although a certain product may be cheaper, you may need to use a higher quantity of the product which will outweigh the cost savings.